uprev-mrt/MrT-Meta/docs/pages/tools/polypacket.rst

 The ``Spool size`` just determines how much memory the message spool (per interface) uses.
 With a size of 8, we can have 8 messages on the outgoing spool for each interface at a time.
 This really only comes into play when we are using auto-retries since packets stay on the spool until they are acknowledged or exceed the max-retry count.

----

 Register Tx functions
 ~~~~~~~~~~~~~~~~~~~~~

 For each interface we need to register a send function.
-This allows us the service to handle the actual sending so we can automate things like acknowledgements and retries.
+This allows the service to handle the actual sending so we can automate things like acknowledgements and retries.
 There are two types of send callbacks that can be registered:

 .. code-block:: C